-In the symbolic language of flowers, white snowdrop flower meaning includes purity, hope (especially hope in sorrow), consolation, friend in need and friend in adversity.
+In the symbolic language of flowers, the white snowdrop flower’s meaning includes purity, hope (especially hope in sorrow), consolation, a friend in need, and a friend in adversity.

-- Modern medicine uses snowdrops in treatment for Alzheimer’s disease.
+- Modern medicine uses snowdrops in the treatment of Alzheimer’s disease.

-- The Danish writer Hans Christian Andersen has recorded a folktale named “The Snowdrop”.
-A girl sends a snowdrop flower to her short-term boyfriend, making a “summer fool” of him, for she is determined to find herself a new boyfriend by midsummer.
+- The Danish writer Hans Christian Andersen has recorded a folktale named “The Snowdrop.”
+A girl sends a snowdrop flower to her short-term boyfriend, making a “summer fool” of him, for she is determined to find a new boyfriend by midsummer.

-- Snowdrops are native to Europe and Middle East.
+- Snowdrops are native to Europe and the Middle East.